stolostron/multicluster-global-hub/doc/README.md

 oc get route multicluster-global-hub-grafana -n <the-namespace-of-multicluster-global-hub-instance>
 ```

-The authentication method of this URL is same as the Red Hat OpenShift Container Platform console.
+The authentication method of this URL is same as authenticating to the Red Hat OpenShift Container Platform console.

 ### Grafana dashboards

-After accessing the global hub Grafana data, you can begin monitoring the policies that have been configured through the hub cluster environments being managed.
+After accessing the global hub Grafana data, you can begin monitoring the policies that were configured through the hub cluster environments that are managed.
 From the global hub dashboard, you can identify the compliance status of the policies of the system over a selected time range.
 The policy compliance status is updated daily, so the dashboard does not display the status of the current day until the following day.

 ![Global Hub Policy Group Compliancy Overview](./images/global-hub-policy-group-compliancy-overview.gif)